-The Institute is a new Federal Reserve initiative aimed at conducting world-class research to measure, analyze and make recommendations to improve the economic well-being of all Americans, with a particular focus on structural barriers that limit full participation in economic opportunity and advancement in the United States.
-This effort will be based at the Minneapolis Fed but is designed to engage a broad range of scholars.
-The Institute will look beyond aggregate economic indicators in order to examine how national policies impact diverse communities of people within the U.S. economy.
+The Institute is a new Federal Reserve initiative aimed at conducting world-class research to measure, analyze, and make recommendations to improve the economic well-being of all Americans, with a particular focus on structural barriers that limit full participation in economic opportunity and advancement in the United States.
+This effort is based at the Minneapolis Fed but is designed to engage a broad range of scholars.
+The Institute looks beyond aggregate economic indicators in order to examine how national policies impact diverse communities of people within the U.S. economy.
 Such scholarship will allow the Federal Reserve System to better achieve one of its primary missions—maximum employment—and generate important new insights for other policymakers and the public.

-The Institute will adopt a multi-disciplinary approach that includes the participation of leading academics from a variety of fields, including economics, education, law, public health, public policy, and sociology.
+The Institute adopts a multidisciplinary approach that includes the participation of leading academics from a variety of fields, including economics, education, law, public health, public policy, and sociology.

-A distinguished group of academics have joined the Board of Advisors to help launch the Institute.
-Board members will help the Institute by identifying topics where the Federal Reserve System can make a significant contribution and by recruiting Visiting Scholars.
-In the future, the Board’s support will grow and adjust according to the needs of the Institute and the direction of developing scholarship.
+A distinguished group of academics has joined the Board of Advisors.
+Board members help the Institute by identifying topics where the Federal Reserve System can make a significant contribution and by recruiting Visiting Scholars.
+The Board’s support will grow and adjust according to the needs of the Institute and the direction of developing scholarship.

 David Autor is a professor and associate department head of the Massachusetts Institute of Technology Department of Economics.
 He is also the director of the School Effectiveness and Inequality Initiative, a research program based in the MIT Department of Economics.
 SEII focuses on the economics of education and the connections between human capital and the American income distribution.
 Autor is a faculty research associate of the National Bureau of Economic Research and editor in chief of the Journal of Economic Perspectives, and has served on the board of editors at the American Economic Journal: Applied Economics and the Journal of Labor Economics.